rpasta42/skomakare/README.md

       - [ ] primitive shape constructed in rust
       - [x] can construct circle with triangles from loscript (very slow)
 - [ ] colors/textures
+   - [ ] texture compiled from string and added to shader manager from loscript.
    - [x] red, green & blue
    - [ ] custom color from rgb
    - [x] texture from png file (works for triangles and squares)